 DMS Board positions include Chair, Vice Chair, Secretary, Treasurer, Fundraising Chair, School Director, Teacher Representative, and At-Large.
 All positions except for the Teacher Rep are appointed by the Board.
 All have varying term limits.
-If you are interested in being a Board member, please speak to the Leadership Team or the current Board Chair.
+If you are interested in being a Board member, please speak to Leadership or the current Board Chair.